iaketepe/iaketepe/docs/UI-UX/trade-offs-issues-and-changes.md

 - To solve this, I wrapped the scrolling logic inside a requestAnimationFrame() call, allowing the DOM to finish resizing before recalculating widths and scroll positions.
 For the most part this solved the problem.
 However, I noticed a small desynchronization between my custom sliding logic and mobile’s built-in swipe handling.
 To fully align them, I added a function that determines the current index based on the final position of a user’s swipe and updates the carousel state accordingly.
 While it’s a subtle fix, it ensures smoother behavior across devices and keeps the experience feeling cohesive.

+#### Dealing with Projects

+- To improve the visibility of my project repositories along with their deployed apps, I added anchors to my list of projects.
+However, when I tried to align my anchors properly, I saw a 'droopy' anchor layout shift when the site was resized.
+After sifting through the code, I realized this was happening was because of the layout design of the boilerplate cards.
+To start with, there was no seperation between image and card information, it was all one element with padding around both.
+As a result, css properties like padding were being applied either more than necessary (to image), or had the potential to impact how the card information was rendered.
+- To hold itself together, it relied on a lot of explicit CSS recalculations (calc()) to hold itself together.
+Almost as a side effect of this, it seemed that the images didn't actually fit in properly to the card.
+They had been given images had negative margins to 'fix' them back inplace as part of the card.
+- To improve this, I converted the cards to grid.
+I also seperated each cards inner elements by creating a div to handle the card text.
+This allowed me to isolate CSS properties to each element (padding, etc) making the elements simpler to work with.

 ## Deploying the Site
 ### Deploying before Completion